Interstate 474

 Interstate 474 (I-474) is an Interstate Highway loop route that provides a southwestern bypass around the north-central Illinois city of Peoria.
 I-474's parent Interstate is I-74.
 As the first digit of the Interstate's number is even, it follows the established convention of providing a loop around a city.
 I-474 is 14.88 mi long.
-I-474 is the highest numbered route in the state of Illinois.
+I-474 is currently the highest numbered route in the state of Illinois., but will be surpassed by I-490 when that road is completed in 2027.
 It is also, excluding the proposed I-274 in North Carolina, the only auxiliary route of I-74.